victoriaao/victoriaao/README.md

 Hi there 👋, I’m Victoria
 - 🌱 I'm currently a data analyst
-- ✨ Exploring data engineering and learning how to use data to make the world a better place.
+- ✨ Exploring analytical engineering and learning how to use data to make the world a better place.
 - I'm looking to collaborate on Data related projects to enhance my skills
 - 📫 How to reach me >olorunfemiva@gmail.com
 <!---